Great Britain Coaches announced for 2026

 Men’s 40s sees long standing player/coach Matt Picknett step down with assistant coach and player Michael Vinluan taking the head coach role, assisted by Stuart Aimer.
 Aimer is new to Tag Rugby and a RFU Level 2 Rugby coach and has previously held head coach, assistant coach and performance coach roles in rugby.

-The Men’s 21s will be coached by Jodie Bijorac, assisted by Neil Streete.
+The Mixed 21s will be coached by Jodie Bijorac, assisted by Laura Riches and Neil Streete.
 Bijorac is no stranger to the GB set up having previously coached and played for Great Britain and has also coached South Africa at the 2023 Tag World Cup.
 Streete played for the Alliance Team at the Tag World Cup in 2023 and has played Tag Rugby since 2016 including at Super League level.
 He’s also coached University Basketball and is a qualified snowboarding coach.
+Riches is also no stranger to the GB setup having played for Women’s Open at the 2023 Tag World Cup.

 Men’s Open